Onderwijs Onderzoek Actueel Organisatie en samenwerking EN

 Hans Fidom studied musicology at the University of Amsterdam and Organ Studies at VU Amsterdam.
 He completed his studies cum laude at the University of Groningen in 1993.
 In 2002 he took his doctoral degree at VU Amsterdam, with a dissertation on socio-musicological aspects of the German organ scene between 1880 and 1918.

 Hans Fidom is examiner for the Dutch School for Organ Experts and member of the Dutch College of Organ Experts.
-He was an organ builder for a few years after graduation, in order to get hands-on experience in that field.
+He was an organ builder for a few years after graduation, in order to get hands-on experience in that field, and is a performing organist since 1981.
 He was chief editor of the magazine Het Orgel from 1996 until 2006.
 In 1997 he co-initiated the National Improvisation Competition for Organists in Zwolle.
 He was member of the International Improvisation Competition Foundation Haarlem (2000-2007), co-founder and vice-president of the Gerard Bunk Gesellschaft, Dortmund (1995-2007), member of the board of the Walcker-Stiftung (2000-2010), and member of the board of the Royal Assocation for Music History of The Netherlands (2011-2017).
 He was vice-president of the Music Committee and member of the later Main Committee of the Art Council Groningen (advisory board of the local government of the city and province of Groningen).
 Furthermore, he was chief editor of the Encyclopedia 'Het historische orgel in Nederland'.

 Both in Fidom's professional and his personal life, sound and listening to sound is a major theme, whether produced by organs, by loudspeakers, or just on the streets.
 As Jacques Attali once put it: 'For twenty-five centuries, Western Knowledge has tried to look upon the world.
 It has failed to understand that the world is not for the beholding.
 It is for hearing.
 It is not legible, but audible' (Noise / The Political Economy of Music, Minneapolis/London: University of Minnesota Press, 1985.
 Page 3).
 Or, simpler phrased, in the words of John Cage: 'I just l o v e the activity of sounds...'